dquat/Matriad/README.md

 This language aims to be a language that is:
 - Easy to learn and use
 - Performant and efficient
-- Almost as powerful as Rust or C++
+- Almost, or equally powerful as Rust or C++
 - Fun to read and write
   - syntax sugar to help make code shorter, and easier to read
 - Feature complete